Pima Air & Space Museum: History

 The museum opened to the public on May 8, 1976.
 In early 1982 the first hangar on the site was completed.
 A second was built in 1987, a third in 1992, and a fourth in 1994.
 After running into difficulty in the late 1990s, the museum recovered and continued expanding.

+In 1984, construction began on another structure within the grounds of the Pima Air and Space Museum: the 390th Memorial Museum, previously located across town at the Davis-Monthan Air Force Base.
+Construction started with the Joseph M. Moller Library, and later expanded to include a hangar completed in 1987 to protect and display a B-17G on loan from the U.S. Air Force.
+While the 390th Memorial Museum and the Pima Air & Space Museum are separate entities, they are physically and conceptually associated through their spatial proximity.

+The museum opened the 42,000 sqft Spirit of Freedom Hangar in 2007.

 In 2012, the museum collaborated with artists, in The Boneyard Project, to place some abandoned aircraft on display as canvases for art.

 During 2015, Boeing donated to the museum a flight test 787 aircraft which is the second built.
 It is exhibited in the colors of the 787 customer, ANA.

 In November 2016, Orbis International donated their first McDonnell-Douglas DC-10 Flying Eye Hospital to the museum, after receiving a second DC-10 from FedEx.
 The DC-10, which was the oldest flying example of its type and at the time of its donation, while being the oldest surviving example and the second overall built, was restored for display at Davis–Monthan Air Force Base.

 The museum acquired 77 acre in January 2021 for the construction of the Tucson Military Vehicle Museum.
 The new museum will house a large number of mostly land vehicles, including 50 donated by the Imperial War Museum.

 A disassembled Martin Mars arrived at the museum in May 2025, having landed at Lake Pleasant three months earlier.